 4. The right to refuse to permit Northwood University to designate certain personally identifiable information about the student as directory information that is not subject to the above restrictions on disclosure.
 Northwood University may, within its discretion, release some or all directory information as it determines is appropriate.
 Northwood University has designated the following information about a student as directory information: name, address, telephone listing, email address, major field of study, year in school, enrollment status, participation in officially recognized activities and athletics, weight and height of members of athletic teams, photographs, dates of attendance, diplomas received, awards received, and the name of the last previous school attended by the student, and other similar information that would not generally be considered harmful to a student, or an invasion of privacy if disclosed.
-If a student does not wish to have the student's information designated as directory information and disclosed, the student must request and complete a Request to Prevent Disclosure of Directory Information from the Registrar's Office and submit the completed form to the Registrar's Office within two weeks from the beginning of each semester.
+If a student does not wish to have the student's information designated as directory information from the Registrar's Office and submit the completed form to the Registrar's Office within two weeks from the beginning of each semester.
 Please note that a request to block the designation of information as directory information may apply to all categories listed above and to all requests for directory information from within and outside the Northwood University community.
 This notification will remain in effect until the student informs the Registrar's Office in writing to remove the block to designation and disclosure.